Crowdfunding Investment Products

 Wadizis also making efforts to expand its distribution channels offline.
 The offline store "A Slightly Different Life," operated Wadiz

 Wadizis also seeking to expand its distribution channels offline.
 A prime example is theWadiz Flagship Store Seongsu,” which recently opened Wadiz“Space Wadiz” in Seongsu-dong, Seoul.
 The flagship store showcases a curated selection of products that have succeeded in crowdfunding campaigns and popular brands from the Wadiz Store.
 Customers can experience and purchase approximately 350 products across various categories, including fashion, beauty, tech, food, and home living.
-The store explains that it carries only top-rated products that have been recognized by numerous supporters (those who participated in the crowdfunding campaigns), such as Arencia, 210 Company, Dan Komma, and Normalist.
+The store explains that it carries only top-rated products that have been recognized by numerous supporters (people who participated in the crowdfunding campaigns), such as Arencia, 210 Company, Dan Komma, and Normalist.

 The company is also expanding its collaborations with established retail giants.
 Since early last year, it has been selling products through Hyundai Home Shopping and Shopping Live, and recently sold out 200 million won worth of “Fisco Korea Kitchenware” in just 30 minutes.
-It also continues to showcase popular Wadiz crowdfunding products on Lotte Home Shopping’s mobile TV platform, “L-Live.”
+It is also continuing to showcase popular Wadiz crowdfunding products on Lotte Home Shopping’s mobile TV platform, “L-Live.”

 As the trend of “niche consumption”—where consumers delve deeply into specific products or areas they prefer—gains traction, crowdfunding is experiencing rapid growth overseas as well.
 Notable examples include Kickstarter and Indiegogo in the U.S., Makuake in Japan, and ChitChit in Taiwan.
 According to market research firm Polaris Market Research, the crowdfunding market is expected to grow from 23 trillion won in 2022 to 78 trillion won by 2030.